browserengineering/book/book/styles.md

 something called *relative URLs*, which can be:^[There are other flavors, including query-relative and scheme-relative URLs, that I'm skipping.]

--   A normal URL, which specifies a scheme, host, path, and so on;
+-   a normal URL, which specifies a scheme, host, path, and so on;
--   A host-relative URL, which starts with a slash but reuses the existing scheme and host; or
+-   a host-relative URL, which starts with a slash but reuses the existing scheme and host;
--   A path-relative URL, which doesn't start with a slash and is resolved like a file name would be.
+-   a path-relative URL, which doesn't start with a slash and is resolved like a file name would be;
--   A scheme-relative URL that starts with "//" followed by a full URL, which should use the existing scheme.
+-   a scheme-relative URL that starts with "//" followed by a full URL, which should use the existing scheme.

 To download the style sheets, we'll need to convert each relative URL